fedhere/PUI2017_fb55/Lab1_fb55/githubCreateRepoCmds.md

 Now add the file again and commit.
 (NOTE: the commit has to be global. i.e. you cannot use git commit myfirstfile.txt and commit only that right now: you have to commit everything.)

+Note that the commit does not specify "myfirstfile.txt" here.
+If you encounter the error "cannnot do a partial commit in the middle of a merge" it is because you specified a file name in the commit command.
+Run the command as indicated below instead

 ```
 git add myfirstfile.txt
 git commit -m 'solving merge conflict'
 git push
 ```
 (NOTE: you could also have stashed (thrown away) your changes when you got the error message

 ```